brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 configuraiton management and update management and it works across both Windows and Linux environments.

-In this post we'll look primarily at process automation on and for Linux.
-Those who follow this blog also know that we'll focus on using command line tools and try our best to stay out of the portal since everything should be scripted as much as possible :).

 ## Basic Vocabulary
 Here is the basic vocabulary we'll use in this blog.